-No matter the industry, running a business is always an expensive, investment-heavy venture.
+No matter the industry, running a business can be an expensive, investment-heavy venture.

 This is especially true for smaller companies that are either just getting off the ground or have their sights set on growing larger in the near future.
 In either of these cases, the costs associated with these processes can cause small business owners to deplete their reserve funds—leaving them with barely enough capital to continue operating at any capacity at all.

-This is why many B2B vendors offer to create a business tradeline with their purchasing companies.
+This is why many business-to-business (B2B) vendors offer to create a business tradeline with their purchasing companies.

 What Is a Business Tradeline?

 A business tradeline is formed when a B2B buyer creates an account with a vendor in which they agree to repay the vendor over time for products and services provided at the present moment.
 Think of it like using a business credit card to purchase goods, but instead of using a financial institution you get a line of credit straight from the source.

 So, for example, a small business might register an account with an office supply wholesaler, who would then deliver an order in full to the buyer with the understanding that the buyer will pay the vendor back in installments throughout the months to follow.

 Small Business Tip: Typically, terms are set at “net 30,” “net 60” or “net 90,” meaning the buyer agrees to pay the vendor back over the next 30, 60 or 90 days.